Shreeya1807/Hotstar_clone/README.md

 # Hotstar_clone

 ## Movie Catalog
 This is a simple web application that showcases a movie carousel and video cards.
-The carousel displays information about different movies, while the video cards display short clips from those movies.
+The carousel shows information about different movies, while the video cards display short clips from those movies.

 ## Getting Started
 To get started, simply download the source code or clone the repository.
 The application does not require any additional dependencies or installations.